abstractmachines/r-stats-probability/README.md

 Uniform Distributions look like a "block", often.

 PDF of uniform distributions is $f(y; A,B) = \dfrac{1}{B-A}$ between A, B; 0 otherwise.

+In the uniform distribution, the probability over a subinterval is proportional to the length of that subinterval